web3swift-team/web3swift/Documentation/Usage.md

 ##### Other Transaction Types

-By default a `legacy` transaction will be created which is compatible accross all chains, regardless of which fork.
+By default a `legacy` transaction will be created which is compatible across all chains, regardless of which fork.
 To create one of the new transaction types introduced with the `london` fork you will need to set some additonal parameters in the `TransactionOptions` object.
 Note you should only try to send one of tehse new types of transactions if you are on a chain that supports them.

-To send an EIP-2930 style transacton with an access list you need to set the transaction type, and the access list, in addition what is shown in the eexamples above
+To send an EIP-2930 style transacton with an access list you need to set the transaction type, and the access list, in addition what is shown in the examples above.
 ```swift
 let accessList: [AccessListEntry] = [
     AccessListEntry(